Isaac M. Jordan

-Isaac M. Jordan, born Isaac Alfred Jordan, (May 5, 1835 – December 3, 1890) was a United States Congressman and lawyer.
+Isaac M. Jordan, born Isaac Alfred Jordan, (May 5, 1835 – December 3, 1890) was a United States Congressman and a lawyer.
 He was also a founding member of Sigma Chi fraternity.

 Early life

 Isaac Alfred Jordan was born on May 5, 1835, in Mifflinburg, Pennsylvania.
 His parents were Sarah (nee Smith) and Amos Jordan.
 He was the youngest of eleven children.
 His family moved to Springfield, Ohio in 1837.
 When he was around fourteen years old, his family moved to West Liberty, Ohio.
 He attended the Common Schools in Springfield and West Liberty, followed by two years at Geneva Hall in Northwood, Ohio, graduating in 1854.

 Jordan attended Miami University and joined the Kappa chapter of Delta Kappa Epsilon, along with his childhood friend Benjamin Piatt Runkle.
-When a disagreement arose within the fraternity chapter, Jordan and Runkle joined five other men who formed a new fraternity, Sigma Phi, on June 28, 1855.
+When a disagreement arose within the fraternity chapter, Jordan and Runkle joined five other men who formed a new fraternity, Sigma Chi, on June 28, 1855.
 Sigma Phi later became known as Sigma Chi.
 Jordan was the chapter's consul primus or presiding officer in the spring 1856 semester and the orator of the fraternity's first Grand Chapter meeting in 1857.Jordan also belonged to the Erodelphian Literary Society.

 Jordan graduated from Miami University with an A.B. in 1857.
 He then studied law in the Dayton, Ohio law office of his brothers Jackson A. Jordan and Nathan E. Jordan.
 He was admitted to the bar in 1858.
 He received an A.M. from Miami University in 1862.